vseib/deep-learning-nano-degree/02_neural_networks/2-6_sentiment_analysis/README.md

 The input for the first version is is a vector of size 74074.
 74074 is the number of unique words in the dataset.
 Each element of the vector is a count of how many times the corresponding word from the vocabulary appeared in the review.

-The output lookes something like this:
+The output looks something like this:

 ```
 Progress:0.0% Speed(reviews/sec):0.0 #Correct:1 #Trained:1 Training Accuracy:100.%